This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Denmark.

 the employee has received information of the above-mentioned conditions in writing.

-Further, the parties can also enter into a combined non-compete– and non-solicitation clause, which is valid, if the above–mentioned conditions are met with the following adjustments:
+Further, the parties may also enter into a combined non-competition- and non-solicitation of customers clause, which is valid, if the above-mentioned conditions are met with the following adjustments:

-the duration of the clause is a period of maximum 6 months.
+the duration of the clause may not exceed 6 months.

-If any of the above-mentioned conditions are not fulfilled, the clauses will not be valid and, therefore, not applicable.
+If any of the above-mentioned conditions are not fulfilled, the clauses will invalid and the clauses will, therefore, lapse automatically in their entirety.

 Can an employer require a worker to keep information relating to the employer confidential after the termination of employment?